-- In the NetVault Backup Console, click Backup.
-The NetVault Backup window is displayed. - 2.
-From the Server Location list, select the relevant NetVault Backup server.
+1. In the NVBU Console, click Backup.

+The NVBU Backup window is displayed.

-- 3. In Job Title, enter a relevant job title. - In the Selections tab, select Data Copy and then Backups or Backup Sets, and navigate to the backup job that you want to replicate. - 5.
+- 2. From the Server Location list, select the relevant NVBU server. - 3.
+In Job Title, enter a relevant job title. - 4.
+In the Selections tab, select Data Copyand then Backups or Backup Sets and navigate to the backup job that you want to replicate. - 5.
 Select the Backup Options tab, under Data Copy Options select the relevant options. - NOTE: Under Copy Type, by default, options are set for Copy and Optimized replication for the DR Series systems. - 6.
-Select the Schedule tab, under Schedule Options select one of the following: - Immediate To start the backup operation as soon as you save the current backup job. - Once To run the backup only once at a scheduled time and date. - Repeating To run the backup at a scheduled time and date on a daily, weekly, or monthly basis. - Triggered To run the backup if the system encounters a pre-specified Trigger name. - 7.
+Select the Schedule tab, under Schedule Options select one of the following: - Immediate This option starts the backup operation as soon as you save the current backup job. - Once This option allows you to run the backup only once at a scheduled time and date. - Repeating This option allows you to run the backup at a scheduled time and date on a daily, weekly, or monthly basis. - Triggered This option allows you to run the backup whenever the system encounters a prespecified Trigger name. - 7.
 Under Job Options select the relevant options. - 8.
 Select the Source tab, under Device Options select, Specify Device.